-Students enrolled in grades nine through twelve are guided in their process of planning for the future by electing to graduate with an Endorsement in one or more of the following five areas: Arts and Humanities, Business and Industry, Multidisciplinary Studies, Public Service, and STEM.
-Career & Technical Education programs may be found under each of the Endorsements listed above.
-Students begin looking at different careers during their 7th grade year while enrolled in their Investigating Careers class, they are then further exposed to exciting career opportunities during their 8th grade year where they are able to enroll in various CTE courses such as:
+Students enrolled in grades nine through twelve are guided in their process of planning by electing to graduate with an Endorsement in one or more of the following five areas: Arts and Humanities, Business and Industry, Multidisciplinary Studies, Public Service, and STEM.
+Career & Technical Education, Programs of Study may be found under each of the Endorsements listed above.
+Students begin looking at different careers during their 6th and 7th grade years through CTE presentations, career days and college field trips.
+In 8th grade, students are further supported by being enrolled in the College and Career Readiness course.
+Their career exploration is enhanced through exciting CTE enrollment opportunities in various CTE high school credit courses such as: